 Both Ewens Ponds and Picaninnie Ponds are two popular freshwater diving sites in the south eastern region of Australia.
-At the Picaninnie Ponds, you can dive, swim or snorkel across the chasm and swim down to check out underwater creatures and plants.
+At the Picaninnie Ponds, you can dive or snorkel across the chasm and down to check out underwater creatures and plants.

 The best part of the Picaninnie Ponds is its crystal clear waters, which gets slowly filtered naturally through the limestone.
 This process has occurred for thousands of years and it has resulted in the formation of limestone forming underneath the pond water.